WebsiteBaker-modules/anynews/README.md

 	[default:= false, true:=only show news added from news pages, which page language match $lang_id]

 ***Tip:***
-You can output a list with all *group_ids* and the *group titles* created by the WebsiteBaker `news` module, by adding the following code into a page/section of type `code`.
+You can output a list with all *group_ids* and the *group titles* created by the WebsiteBaker news module, by adding the following code into a page/section of type code.

 	require_once(WB_PATH . '/modules/anynews/code/anynews_functions.php');
 	print_r(getNewsGroupTitles());